kping0/SimpleSecureChat/client/README.md

-<h1>SimpleSecureChat (Client)</h1>
+Not Yet Completed.

-To compile, install "make" and run:
+To compile the client, run the included

-    make
+    makescript.sh

-To customize the client, change the definitions in the "headers/settings.h" file.
+To customize the client, change the definitions on the top of the secure_chat.c file.
 Example:

-    #define HOST_NAME "xxx.xxx.xxx.xxx"
+    #define HOST_NAME "xxx.xxx.xxx.xxx" //Server IP
     ...